 Maple is commonly found in beginner models.
 This is partly due to its looks, but also due to the fact that it produces a light, responsive and bright sound.

 As well as looking for something that’s made from maple, it’s important to consider the ‘top’.
 This is the face of the instrument.
 If it’s made of spruce, this is good as it promises a clear resonance, but often this spruce is a combination of different woods.
 If the top is labeled as ‘solid-spruce’, this is superior, as the sound will be more consistent, resonant and rich.

-The tuning pegs also need to be made of decent wood, in order to ensure that the strings remain at the right tension to keep the instrument in tune.
+The tuning pegs also need to be made of decent wood, in order to ensure that the strings remain at the right tension to keep the instrument in tune when tuning.
 Some pegs are made from plastic, but these should be avoided.
 The material is too weak to hold the strings in place.
 Ebony, rosewood, and boxwood are the other main materials used.

 Ebony is the hardest of these woods and therefore the most durable.
 It’s often found on student models.
 Rosewood is another popular choice as it can be a little grippier, keeping the strings in tune for longer.
 Boxwood is another option that varies in density, but some state that it can have a positive effect on tone.

 Are you planning on performing live with this instrument, and if so, in what kinds of circumstances?

 If you’re intending to join an amateur orchestra as a part of your learning process, then a standard, acoustic model (of the highest quality you can afford) is the obvious option.
 Ensure to get one in traditional colors, to save yourself embarrassment.